oemof/exerpy/paper.md

 # Summary

 ExerPy is an open-source Python framework that automates exergy analysis of thermodynamic systems.
-It integrates with established simulation envirnoments, such as Aspen Plus®, Ebsilon Professional®, and TESPy, via a unified JSON interface.
+It integrates with established simulation environments, such as Aspen Plus®, Ebsilon Professional®, and TESPy, via a unified JSON interface.
 ExerPy automatically identifies components and defines component- and system-level exergy balances.
 It also outputs metrics, such as exergy destruction and exergetic efficiency.
 By handling both physical and chemical exergy and reducing the need for manual calculations, ExerPy enables consistent second-law assessments for a wide range of systems, from simple cycles to complex plants.
 ExerPy facilitates the integration of analysis across tools and enables the subsequent processing of data through the use of standardized outputs.

 # Statement of need

-Exergy analysis is an effective tool for assessing the quality of energy and the capacity to generate work.
+Exergy analysis is an effective tool for assessing the quality of energy and the capability to generate work.
 It facilitates the identification of thermodynamic irreversibilities within a system, thereby offering a more comprehensive understanding of the energy conversion process.
 The quantification of exergy destruction enables researchers and engineers to develop strategies aimed at enhancing efficiency, reducing costs, and promoting sustainable conversion technologies [@Tsatsaronis_1993; @Meyer_2008; @petrakopoulou2017improving].

 Despite its advantages, exergy analysis is not yet widely integrated into most commercial software used for thermodynamic assessments, which focus on energy